timescale/promscale/README.md

 ## Key Features

-* **Prometheus metric storage:** support for remote write, remote read, PromQL, metric metadata and exemplars.
+* **Prometheus metric storage:** support for remote write, remote read, 100% PromQL, metric metadata, exemplars and Prometheus HA.
 * **OpenTelemetry trace storage:** support for ingestion of traces through the OpenTelemetry Protocol (OTLP).
 Jaeger and Zipkin traces are supported via the OpenTelemetry Collector.
 * **Grafana integration:** query and visualize your metrics and traces using the PromQL, SQL and Jaeger datasources.
+* **Jaeger certified:** Promscale is a [certified Jaeger storage backend](https://github.com/jaegertracing/jaeger#multiple-storage-backends).
-* **Jaeger integration:** integrate Jaeger with Promscale to store and visualize your traces by configuring Promscale in Jaeger as GRPC backend storage.
+Integrate Jaeger with Promscale to store and visualize your traces with a simple configuration change in Jaeger.
 Use Promscale as the storage backend for the metrics required by the [Service Performance Management UI](https://www.jaegertracing.io/docs/1.36/spm/).
 No need for a separate Prometheus / PromQL compatible storage.
 * **Durable and reliable storage:** built on top of the maturity of Postgres and TimescaleDB with millions of instances worldwide.
 A trusted system that offers high availability, replication, data integrity, data compression, backups, authentication, roles and permissions.